-The test configuration below shows a test that will run for 4 minutes, starting with 50 users, and increasing by 50 users every minute.
-While the estimated maximum users that can be simulated by this configuration is shown as 200, the number of virtual users you can simulate is limited by the speed and memory of the playback machine, so that the actual number of virtual users generated is potentially lower than the value in the "potential" field.
+The test configuration below shows a test that will run for 30 minutes, starting with 100 users, and increasing by 50 users every other minute.
+While the estimated maximum users that can be simulated by this configuration is shown as 800, the number of virtual users you can simulate is limited by the speed and memory of the load engine, so that the actual number of virtual users generated is potentially lower than the value in the "peak users" field.